JimWhiting91/afvaper/README.md

     ## [1] "Number of vectors per window = 4"

+Note, if we are using a matrix of allele frequencies, we set `data_type="freq"`

-We also want to build a set of null vectors, in which the population assignment is shuffled among individuals and new vectors are calculated using the same structure as the originals.
+We also want to build a set of null vectors, in which the observed allele frequencies are shuffled among populations and new vectors are calculated using the same vector structure as the originals.
 We do this using the same function, but pass a `null_perms` value to describe how many random vectors to calculate:

 ``` r
 # How many permutations to run